 Costa Rica SHB Washed Tarrazu

 The very first coffee beans were brought to Martinica in 1720 and then to Costa Rica at the end of the XVIII century.
 Coffee became one of their largest exports and an important part of the Costa Rican economy due to the ideal climate in the mountains.
-Costa Rica was the first country in the area to develop the coffee industry.
-Since then, the government has been motivating farmers to grow coffee.
-Although Costa Rica produces around 1% of the world’s coffee production, the coffee quality is exceptionally high.
-Today, big companies have their own coffee plantation in Costa Rica because of its growing conditions.
-Costa Rica’s coffee has won plenty of international contest and certifications and is said to be one of the finest coffees in the world.
+Today, big companies have their own coffee plantations in Costa Rica because of its growing conditions.

-This cup holds very true to the classic Costa profile.
-The aroma is floral and sweet like honey with a bit of a soft fruit tone upfront balanced with a very nice and chocolaty undertone.
-A nice medium bodied, smooth & creamy cup of coffee with little stronger floral aspect and medium to low acidity.
-Light roasts are clean cup, juicy, crisp, floral, sweet and bright with a slight nutty tone that turns much more chocolaty into the medium or dark roasts.
-Medium to dark gets nicely balanced.
-The cup finishes with a pleasantly surprising spiciness.
-This is a savory cup of coffee with wonderful complexities.
+This cup has a very classic Costa profile.
+The aroma is floral and sweet, like honey, with a gentle fruit tone upfront that is complemented by a deliciously chocolaty undertone.
+A medium-bodied, smooth, and creamy cup of coffee with a greater floral note and medium to low acidity.
+Light roasts have a clean cup, are juicy, crisp, flowery, sweet, and bright, and have a nutty tone that becomes considerably more chocolatey as the roast progresses.
+The transition from light to dark is well-balanced.
+The cup has a wonderful spiciness to it at the end.
+This is a flavorful cup of coffee with a lot of depth.